jamesjenner/arcGauge/README.md

 * markerInnerRadius - the inner radius of the target arc, defaults to the `outerRadius` + 2
 * markerOuterRadius - the outer raidus of the target arc, defaults to the `markerInnerRadius` + 4

+##Methods

+####setTarget(value[, redraw])

+Set the target indicator value.

+* value, the new value for the target, will be overridden if outside minValue/maxValue
+* redraw, redraw the gauge

+####setValue(value[, redraw])

+Set the main indicator value.

+* value, the new value for the inidicator, will be overridden if outside minValue/maxValue
+* redraw, redraw the gauge

+####setIndicatorColor(color)

+Override the indicator color.

+* color, the color for the indicator

+Note that this will set `colorMode` to `ArcGauge.COLOR_MODE_MANUAL`, resulting in a fixed indicator color

+####setText(text)

+Override the text.

+* text, the text to display in the gauge

+Note that this will set `textDisplayMode` to `ArcGauge.DISPLAY_TEXT`, resulting in fixed text

+####demo()

+Set the gauge to run in demo mode, changing the value of the indicator and target to a random value between the minValue and maxValue (inclusive).

 ##Versions

+###0.0.3

+The following is a summary of the changes in release 0.0.3.

+* `setIndicatorColor()`, new method, set the color of the indicator and change the color mode to manual
+* `setText()`, new method, set the text displayed in the gauge and change the display mode to text
+* `ArcGauge.COLOR_MODE_MANUAL`, new option for `options.colorMode`, the color of the indicator will not automatically change based on the value
+* `ArcGauge.DISPLAY_TEXT`, new option for `options.textDisplayMode`, the text on the gauge will not automatically change to the value
+* `demo()`, returns the instance of the ArcGauge that it is operating upon.

+The demo has been updated to demonstrate `setIndicatorColor()` and `setText()`.

 ###0.0.2